alpha-yadav/DSA/readme.md

 The Knapsack Problem is a fundamental problem in algorithm design and optimization, highlighting the trade-offs between computational efficiency and finding optimal solutions.
 Understanding its different variations and solution techniques is valuable for anyone studying algorithms or working on optimization problems.

+#  Solution Implemented in C#
+Please provide me with the problem you want solved in C#.
+I need the problem statement or description to give you a C# solution.
+For example, tell me:

+* **What is the input?** (e.g., a list of numbers, a string, user input)
+* **What is the desired output?** (e.g., the sum of the numbers, a sorted list, a formatted string)
+* **What are the specific requirements or constraints?** (e.g., efficiency requirements, error handling needed, specific algorithms to use)

+The more detail you provide, the better and more accurate the C# solution I can offer.